PC Points and Optimum Points: A Happy Marriage?

 There will also be changes in the redemption threshold level.
 Presently, the minimum threshold for PC Point redemption is 20,000, which can be redeemed for $20 toward your grocery bill.
 As of February, when PC Points become PC Optimum Points, program participants will only need a minimum 10,000 to redeem for $10 toward their grocery purchase.

 Point accumulation at Loblaws-affiliated stores varies based on any special promotions or special personalized offers.
 Generally, however, point accumulation for goods not on promotion depends on what PC credit card you have.
-PC Financial World Elite Mastercard holders get 30 points per $1 spent at Loblaws stores, PC Financial World Mastercard holders get 20 points per $1, and those using the basic PF Financial Mastercard get 10 points per $1.
+PC Financial® World Elite Mastercard® holders get 30 points per $1 spent at Loblaws stores, PC Financial® World Mastercard® holders get 20 points per $1, and those using the basic PC Financial Mastercard get 10 points per $1.
+If you want to take your rewards even further, there are a few things you can do to maximize your PC Optimum points, such as using a PC Optimum card, participating in special earning events, and more.

 A Few Snafus